 This high-availability clustering solution is based on a two-node cluster, where both nodes, or servers, can access the same storage devices, but only one server at a time controls the storage devices shared by both servers.
 If one server fails, the remaining server automatically assumes control of the resources that the failed server was using, while still controlling its own resources at the same time.
-The failed server can then be repaired offline without the loss of time or work efficiency, because access to that server's data and applications is still available.

-Once the failed server is operational again, it can be placed back into the cluster, the resources are reallocated between the two servers and the cluster can then resume normal operations.
+The failed server can then be repaired offline without the loss of time or work efficiency, because access to that server data and applications is still available.
+When the failed server is operational again, it can be placed back into the cluster, the resources are reallocated between the two servers, and the cluster can then resume normal operations.

-IBM high-availability cluster solutions, as discussed in this manual, use IBM ServeRAID II adapters and IBM expansion enclosures, such as the IBM Enterprise Expansion Enclosure (Model 3518), the IBM PC Server 3519 Rack Expansion Enclosure, or the IBM Netfinity EXP10 Rack Expansion Enclosure.
+IBM high-availability cluster solutions, as discussed in this manual, use IBM ServeRAID II adapters and IBM expansion enclosures, such as the IBM Enterprise Expansion Enclosure (Model 3518), the IBM PC Server 3519 Rack Expansion Enclosure, the IBM Netfinity EXP10 Rack Expansion Enclosure, or the IBM Netfinity EXP15 Rack Expansion Enclosure.